 Good Practices in Using Food Waste for Energy Production

-A great example has been set by France, who has set an objective of implementing a 23% share of renewable energy by the year 2020.
-The county has made plans of utilizing biomass to heat plants, buildings and even entire cities.
+A great example has been set by France, which has set the objective of implementing a 23% share of renewable energy by the year 2020.
+The county has made plans of utilizing biomass to heat plants, buildings, and even entire cities.

 A report by an American electrical company, SaveOnEnergy, has estimated the energy benefits from converting food waste to electrical power.
 According to their statistics, a North American city with a population of 6 million people wastes around 1.4 billion pounds of food per year.
 If this food is converted into energy, it would be enough to power 417 million washing machines for an hour.
 If implemented on a worldwide level, this type of energy could have enormous benefits for energy production.

 The biggest biomethane plant in Europe is situated in Spain’s capital, Madrid.
 Built-in 2009, this plant has been expanding significantly over the past decade and, according to its latest report, is expected to reach a capacity of 156 965 MW by the year 2030.

 Anaerobic Digestion and the United Kingdom

 The United Kingdom is another example of a county utilizing biogas to power millions of homes.
 According to a report released by the Anaerobic Digestion and Bioresources Association, UK anaerobic digestion plants produce sufficient biogas to power over 1 million households every year.

 A report from the Renewable Transport Fuel Obligation from earlier this year shows an increase of biomethane supply to the energy market from 6 million liters in 2016-2017 to 7.6 million liters in 2017-2018.
 This makes up a total of 0.7% of the energy supply of the country.
 What comes as a surprise is that only 0.3 of the 7.6 million liters comes from local food waste, while almost 5 has been imported from Sweden.